-The objective of the Diploma in Medical Assistant program is to provide students with the knowledge, technical skills, and work habits to pursue an entry-level position in the medical assistant field or in a related area.
+The objective of the Medical Assistant Diploma program is to provide students with the knowledge, technical skills, and work habits required to pursue an entry-level position in the medical assistant field or in a related area.
 The program concentrates on helping students acquire knowledge and develop skills in performing routine administrative and clinical tasks to keep health care delivery settings running efficiently and smoothly.
 Duties for graduates of this program may include answering telephones, greeting patients, calling in prescriptions to a pharmacy, scheduling appointments, taking medical histories, recording vital signs, preparing patients, assisting the physician during examinations, collecting and preparing laboratory specimens, performing basic laboratory tests, sterilizing medical instruments, instructing patients about medications and special diets, preparing and administering medications as directed by a physician, authorizing drug refills as directed, drawing blood, preparing patients for x-rays, taking electrocardiograms, removing sutures, and changing dressings.
-Instruction occurs in some combination of classroom, laboratory, practicum, or clinical settings.
 Out-of-class work is required in this program.